Guest

 FAQs

-Can I expect to see weight changes soon after starting a thyroid-friendly diet?
+Q: How soon will I see changes after starting a thyroid-friendly diet?

-Are there any particular foods that impair thyroid functioning?
+Q: Are there foods that may affect thyroid function?

-Should those with thyroid conditions avoid gluten and dairy?
+Q: Should people with thyroid conditions avoid gluten or dairy?

 References